 Teacher education is a professional preparation program.
-It is expected that students will come to class prepared to discuss the readings, submit required assignments, and participate in class activities.
+It is expected that students will come to class prepared to discuss the readings, submit required assignments, and participate in in-class activities.
 The School of Education has identified six dispositions - social justice and equity, collaboration, critical thinking, professional ethics, reflective teaching and learning, and life-long learning-Students are expected to adhere to academic honesty and integrity, standards of dependability, confidentiality and writing achievement.
-Because it is important for teachers to be able to effectively communicate their ideas to students, parents, colleagues, and administrators, writing that is original, clear and error-free is a priority for the School of Education.
+Because teachers need to be able to effectively communicate their ideas to students, parents, colleagues, and administrators, writing that is original, clear and error-free is a priority for the School of Education.
 It is expected that work will be turned in on time.
 Please discuss individual issues with the instructor.
 Points will be deducted if assignments are submitted late (10% penalty per day late; no credit will be awarded if the assignment is one week late).
+Credit for online discussion forums can only be earned for discussion postings that occur during the prescribed timeframe for the specific forum.